isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

-open-access datasets made available by the ISB-CGC (see `this <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/data2/data_in_BQ.html>`_ and `that <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/Reference-Data.html>`_ for more details on other BigQuery datasets).
+open-access datasets made available by the ISB-CGC (see `this <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/data2/data_in_BQ.html>`_ and `that <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/Reference-Data.html>`_ for more details on other publicly accessible BigQuery datasets).

 Getting Started
 ###############